What Is Chemical Equilibrium?

 Problems on Chemical Equilibrium

-Equilibrium constants at different temperature and heat of the reaction are related by the equation,
+Equilibrium constants at different temperatures and heat of the reaction are related by the equation,

 log KP2 = -4.835